Skip to main content

 What Are Rooms, Spaces, Areas, & Locations

-Updated this week
+Updated over a week ago

-The Efficiently Project Structure
+The efficiently Project Structure

 You’ll see this hierarchy throughout the platform: